huytrinhx/Reinforcement-Learning/DQN-Banana-Collector/Pixel-based/README.md

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
 An episode is considered done when there is no more yellow banana or time step is past 300.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+The state space is a **RGB-color picture with size 84 x 84** representing what the front camera of the agent captured.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.